emartech/ezlog/README.md

 #### Configures Rack::Timeout logging

-[Rack::Timeout](https://github.com/heroku/rack-timeout) is a very useful tool to people running services on Heroku but it is way too verbose by default.
-What Ezlog does is simple reconfigure its logging to use Ezlog's logging mechanism and to only output messages at or above WARN level.
+[Rack::Timeout](https://github.com/heroku/rack-timeout) is a very useful tool for people running services on Heroku but it is way too verbose by default.
+What Ezlog does is simply reconfigure its logging to use Ezlog's logging mechanism and to only output messages at or above WARN level.

 ## Disclaimer